 In 2003, DOE implemented an interim action system at the Moab site to address concerns regarding elevated ammonia and uranium concentrations in groundwater discharging to the Colorado River.
 A total of five well configurations are used to reduce the amount of ammonia and uranium that discharges to the river.
 See the Surface Water and Groundwater web page for project documents associated with the interim action.

 Groundwater extraction is through Configuration 5 wells, which are located adjacent to the tailings pile.
 Extracted groundwater is pumped to a storage tank for use as dust control on the pile.
-Over the life of the Project, extraction has prevented 983,535 pounds of ammonia and 5,624 pounds of uranium from reaching the river.
+Over the life of the Project a total of approximately 284.7 million gallons of groundwater has been extracted and has prevented 994,324 pounds of ammonia and 5,744 pounds of uranium from reaching the Colorado River.

 Ammonia and Uranium Concentration Contours and Interim Action Configurations